 - With constantly improving technology and the push to move the worlds towards greener refrigerants we are seeing a substantial rise in transcritical systems across the globe.
 Most of these new systems are found in Europe and other countries but the United States is making inroads as well.
 We’re always just a bit behind Europe though…

 - Yes, they are when compared to traditional HFC systems.
 This is especially true here in the United States as there aren’t as many technicians who are familiar with the technology and the parts aren’t as readily available.
 In the US these systems are nearly twice as expensive but in the EU they are only around thirty percent more.

 - The good news here is that CO2 systems are slightly more efficient then HFC systems and the cost of R-744 refrigerant is significantly cheaper then HFC refrigerants.

 Why Should I Choose a Transcritical CO2 System?

 - Yes these R-744 systems are more expensive but you get peace of mind with a transcritical CO2 system.
 They are never going to be phased out like a R-404A application will be.
 CO2 has a negligible environmental impact and will be around for decades to come.
 It is a safe investment in the future of your business.

 Well folks I learned quite a bit during writing this article.
 I had to dig through some articles to educate myself.
 All of my sources articles can be found below.
-If you have further interest in learning about transcritical systems then I highly recommend the first two sources from ACHRNews & Danfoss.
-These articles are great and go in-depth on the transcritical process as well as including diagrams and illustrations to help drive the points home.
+If you have further interest in learning about transcritical systems then I highly recommend you look at ACHRNews.
+That article goes in-depth on the transcritical process as well as including diagrams and illustrations to help drive the points home.